kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

    `status.checkpointedPodTemplate` for the spec-equality check used on restore (see [Restore Mechanism](#restore-mechanism)).
 The kubelet reads the live Pod object directly.
-7. Suspends the Pod's probes, resolves the CRI sandbox ID, and calls the `CheckpointPod` CRI API in the background, writing the archive under the kubelet's checkpoint root (for example `/var/lib/kubelet/pod-checkpoints/checkpoint-{podName}_{namespace}-{timestamp}`).
+7. Suspends the Pod's probes, resolves the CRI sandbox ID, and calls the `CheckpointPod` CRI API in the background, writing the archive into a new directory under the kubelet's checkpoint root named after the `PodCheckpoint` UID (for example `/var/lib/kubelet/pod-checkpoints/checkpoint-{podCheckpointUID}`).
+The kubelet creates the directory exclusively and fails the checkpoint if it already exists, so two checkpoints can never write to the same directory, and names do not depend on clocks or on Pod names.
 It records the location in `status.checkpointLocation` as the node-local source (`type: NodeLocal` with `nodeLocal.path` relative to that root), not as an absolute host path.
 8. On completion, writes the result to the `PodCheckpoint` status (see [Asynchronous checkpoint flow](#asynchronous-checkpoint-flow)): `Ready=True`/`CheckpointCompleted`